zacfrulloni/Prompt-Engineering-Holy-Grail/README.md

-Consider giving it a ⭐️ if you like it to show your support!
+Consider giving it a ⭐️ if you like it to show your support! or if this project benefits you, consider [sponsoring me on GitHub](https://github.com/sponsors/zacfrulloni) or [buying me a coffee](https://www.buymeacoffee.com/zazacattack) to help me keep it going.
+Thank you! 🙏

 ## 1. Introduction